 All District employees must adhere to House Bill 23.
 This bill requires staff members to disclose and complete a Conflict of Interest Statement (CIS Form) if a conflict exists or if certain gifts are received.
 In order to assist staff with compliance, monthly email correspondence will be sent to all staff members.
-This email correspondence will contain information, with regard to vendors and other information that will be helpful to staff members and assist them to determine if a conflict exits.
+This email correspondence will contain information, with regard to vendors and other information that will be helpful to staff members and assist them to determine if a conflict exists.
 Please review the email correspondence monthly and take any necessary action.
 Action should be taken as needed and as required.
 Please contact the Business Service Department with any questions at (915) 926-4093.

-Safety
+Safety and Security

-Policy CK
+Policy CK Series

-The District has developed and promotes a comprehensive program to ensure the safety of its employees, students, and visitors.
-The safety program includes guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.
+The District has developed and promotes a comprehensive program to ensure the safety and security of its employees, students, and visitors.
+The safety and security program includes written guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.
 See Emergencies on page 78 for additional information.